 Our new service gives people access to a professional telephone or video-based one-to-one with a registered psychotherapist and counsellor and offers support to anyone who is in need of talking to a professional during these difficult times.
 We can help with issues including social isolation, work/home-related stress, anxiety, depression and many more.

-As we look to 2020 Mental Health Awareness Week to make sure mental health and well-being is at the forefront of our minds, remember there are always people you can talk to if you are feeling stressed, anxious, isolated or vulnerable.
+As we look to 2020 Mental Health Awareness Week to make sure mental health and well-being are at the forefront of our minds, remember there are always people you can talk to if you are feeling stressed, anxious, isolated or vulnerable.
 Information about how to access help can be found on these pages: